-Often abbreviated GTT, this was a phrase used by Americans emmigrating to Texas in the 1800s, often to escape debt incurred during the Panic of 1819.
+Often abbreviated GTT, Gone To Texas was a phrase used by Americans emigrating to Texas in the 1800s, often to escape debt incurred during the Panic of 1819.
 Moving to Texas, which at the time was part of Mexico, was particularly popular among debtors from the South and West.
 The phrase was often written on the doors of abandoned houses or posted as a sign on fences.

 While speaking in Nacogdoches, Texas in early 1836, shortly before his death at The Alamo, Davy Crockett is famously quoted regarding his last campaign for Congress,

 "In my last canvass, I told the people of my district, that, if they saw fit to re-elect me, I would serve them faithfully as I had done; but, if not, they might all go to h---, and I would go to Texas.
 I was beaten, gentlemen, and here I am."

 Texas' population has increased in every decade since the days of the Republic.
 But the rapid growth in the years before the Civil War created the foundation for the legend of Texas.

 At the beginning of the 1800s, Native Americans outnumbered all others in Texas.
 When Texas achieved independence in 1836, the estimated population exceeded 50,000, and the majority group was Anglos.
 That number quadrupled by the 1850 census, just after Texas became a state.
 In 1850, there were an estimated 58,000 slaves in Texas.